 I'm a firm believer that a perfume should help to tell your story, so finding a signature scent should be a journey in itself.
 To help you get started, keep scrolling to find out which fragrances from the range Harvey Nichols shoppers can't get enough of.

 If you want to try Memo, where should you start?
-While Marfa is the perfume that caught my eye with its striking bottle, the top-selling Memo fragrance is Irish Leather ($300/75ml) from the brand's leather collection.
+While Marfa is the perfume that caught my eye with its striking bottle, one of the top-selling Memo fragrances is Irish Leather ($300/75ml) from the brand's leather collection.
 Not for the faint-hearted, it's an intoxicating blend of pink pepper, oil of clary sage, juniper berry, green maté absolute, oil of flouve, iris concrete, Tonka bean absolute, leather accord, oil of birch, and amber accord.
 A green, leathery aroma, it's perfect for a crisp autumn day, and, as with all the Memo fragrances, it's unisex.

 Sintra ($300/75ml) is the latest release from Memo Paris.
 The name comes from the charming town of Sintra, Portugal, home to whimsical mountains and castles.
-The Molloy duo took inspiration from the seaside town and deciding to create an alluring new scent.
-Sintra smells exactly what you'd think a coastal Portuguese city to smell like—bright, airy citruses like orange blossom and neroli, mixed with warm Madagascar vanilla, marshmallow, and caramel.
+The Molloy duo took inspiration from the seaside town, deciding to create an alluring new scent.
+Sintra smells exactly what you'd think a coastal Portuguese city would smell like—bright, airy citruses like orange blossom and neroli, mixed with warm Madagascar vanilla, marshmallow, and caramel.
 It's bright and fun, perfect for a warm summer day.
 Plus, the bottle takes inspiration from the beautiful tiles that Portugal is known for.